The climate in climate economics: The social cost of carbon and optimal abatement in the DICE economy

+So far, we are repeating statements that we already made in section \ref{sec:climate} above.
+The crucial question is what the implications of this miscalibration are for the optimal policy.
+Figure \ref{fig:opt_abate_misc} depicts the optimal levels of abatement for the different calibrations.
+Abatement is presented as a share of industrial emissions that are mitigated.
+Hence, its numerical values are bound to the interval $[0,1]$, where $0$ corresponds to the absence of any abatement, whereas $1$ implies using the full mitigation capacities.
+The figure shows that the DICE-2016 calibrations imply a little more optimal abatement than the respective CDICE calibrations.
+The differences are so small because initial warming lies below the CDICE case and, with discounting, this is important for abatement over the next decade.
+This finding again highlights the relevance of both parts of the climate model, of the carbon cycle and the temperature response, and of caution against the potential for compensating errors.

-Surprisingly the DICE-2016 atmospheric temperature is now outside of the CMIP5 range.
+From this figure, one might be tempted to argue that for policy recommendations it does not make much of a difference whether one uses the CDICE calibration or the DICE-2016 calibration.
+However, it makes a large difference for optimal temperature as Figure \ref{fig:opt_tem_misc} demonstrates.
+The DICE-2016 (with the ECS of 3.1) atmospheric temperature is now outside of the CMIP5 range.
 It can be seen that after about 90 years, the black line (corresponding to DICE-2016) crosses the predicted temperature under the optimal mitigation in DICE-2016, and it is above the temperature predicted by the extreme climate sensitivity scenario CDICE-HadGEM2-ES.
-While in the BAU scenario, DICE-2016 falls well within the CMIP5 range, in the economic model with mitigation, this is no longer the case.
+In the BAU scenario, DICE-2016 falls well within the CMIP5 range, whereas in the economic model with mitigation, this is no longer the case.
 This issue arises because, in the BAU scenario, DICE-2016 is `helped' by offsetting errors in the climate equations and the carbon cycle.
 In the case of optimal mitigation, the flaw in the carbon cycle dominates and leads to so little mitigation that the temperature rises by more than 4 degrees.
-This is already implicit in the BAU social costs of carbon.
+This is already implicit in the BAU SCC.
 Despite the fact that DICE-2016 leads to much larger damages and much higher temperatures than CDICE, the SCC is almost identical.
 This implies (to first order) the same optimal carbon tax for CDICE and DICE-2016, resulting in far higher temperatures in DICE-2016.